Greenburgh Hebrew Center Installs Solar Panels

-Determined to overcome these hurdles, Rabbi Kenter assembled a green team that devised a plan and gathered support from congregants and professional staff.
+Determined to overcome these hurdles, Rabbi Kenter assembled a green team that devised a plan and gathered support from congregants and processional staff.

-The green team solicited offers from solar installers and chose the one that best fit their needs.
+The green team then solicited offers from solar installers and chose the one that best fit their needs.
 After selecting the installer, a lawyer on GHC’s board negotiated a power purchase agreement (PPA), a common arrangement for solar installations.
-Under the terms of the PPA, the solar company owns and maintains the solar panels.
-But it sells the electricity produced by the panels to GHC at a price below that charged by the local utility.
-The agreement also provides GHC with the option to buy the system after a number of years.
-If GHC purchases it, the energy generated by the system would be nearly free (excluding basic maintenance costs).
+Under the terms of the PPA, the solar company owns and maintains the solar panels, but it sells the electricity produced by the panels to GHC at a price below that charged by the local utility.
+The agreement provides GHC with the option to buy the system after a number of years.
+IF GHC purchases it, the energy generated by the system would be nearly free (excluding basic maintenance costs).

-The installer designed the system and completed several tests to make sure that GHC’s roof would be able to hold the weight of the solar panels, among other requirements.
-Then the installer applied for government incentives and building permits.
+The installer designed the system and completed several tests to make sure that GHC’s roofs would be able to hold the weight of the solar panels.
+The installer then applied for government incentives and building permits.

 The process of installation was so visible that everyone in the GHC community had a chance to see it.
 People excitedly popped in and out of the building to track the project’s progress, anxiously awaiting its completion.

-Two hundred solar panels were installed on GHC’s roof, along with transformers, wiring, and a meter.
-Then the installer arranged for inspections by the local Department of Buildings and the utility.
+200 solar panels were installed in GHC’s roof, along with transformers, wiring, and a meter.
+Then the installer arranged for inspections by the local Department of Building and Utility.
 The solar energy system was connected to the local electricity grid so that any electricity that GHC didn’t need could be sold to the utility.

 The system, worth $150,000, was installed at no cost to GHC because of the PPA agreement.

-Rabbi Kenter found that solar energy not only reduced GHC’s electricity bills.
-It shifted its culture.
+Rabbi Kenter found that solar energy not only reduced GHC’s electricity bills, it also shifted its culture.
 “Installing solar energy is a way in which we can have people become much more aware of nature, sustainability, and making a difference in the world,” he said.